 Marina Vallarta, view of the lighthouse

 Nobody set out to put Puerto Vallarta on the tourist map, at least not in the early years.
 But today the primitive charms of yore have been substituted with million-dollar investments and fierce competition.
-The globe is shrinking, and traveling to places once inaccesible due to distances, is now common practice.
+The globe is shrinking and traveling to places once inaccessible due to distances, is now common practice.

 Even though Puerto Vallarta is today measured up against Bali, New Zealand or Ibiza, it still holds its own.
-The natural beauty of Banderas Bay, with its deep waters (eitehr warm or cool, depending on the season), immensely rich biodiversity.
-Lagoons and wetland birds can be watched year round, while right in the bay, whales and dolphins frolic.
+The natural beauty of Banderas Bay, with its deep waters (either warm or cool, depending on the season), immensely rich biodiversity.
+Lagoons and wetland birds can be watched year-round, while right in the bay, whales and dolphins frolic.
 There’s fish to be made into ceviche or grilled on a stick; billfish worthy of international tournaments and colorful fish to be admired diving below the bay’s surface.
-In the foothills, the tropical forest welcomes hikers, horseback riders and mountain bikers.
+In the foothills, the tropical forest welcomes hikers, horseback riders, and mountain bikers.
 Crossing the streams and cooling down in the pools formed by their waterfalls, explorers learn to tell fig trees from parotas and amapas.
 On the beaches at night, sea turtles lay their eggs during the summer months.
-Banderas Bay is definitely a marvel and a strong attractive for tourism.
+Banderas Bay is definitely a marvel and a strong attraction for tourism.

-These assets have earned Banderas Bay membership within the Club des Baies plus Belles de Monde (The World’s most Beautiful Bays Club, [visit the page of the bay], whose main objective is the promotion of exceptional, world-renowned bays.
-People have little by little noticed the pricelessness of their surrounding paradise and have undertaken efforts to preserve it intact.
+These assets have earned Banderas Bay membership within the Club des Baies plus Belles de Monde (The World’s Most Beautiful Bays Club, [visit the page of the bay], whose main objective is the promotion of exceptional, world-renowned bays.
+People have little by little come to notice the pricelessness of their surrounding paradise and have undertaken efforts to preserve it intact.

-One of these efforts is the regional sewage system and treatment plant that have been installed in the last years.
-This state-of-the-art plant, biologically treats sewage waste so it can be released again as clean water without fear of pollution.
+One of these efforts is the regional sewage system and treatment plant that has been installed in the last years.
+This state-of-the-art plant biologically treats sewage waste so it can be released again as clean water without fear of pollution.

 Tall and elegant, palm trees never bend too much in Puerto Vallarta.
 Although winds may blow, they never reach the fury of hurricane force.
 The geographical situation of the bay protects it from the storms that cause such devastation in other tropical destinations.
 All in all, our climate has to be among the best in the world, especially during the winter, when the days are sunny and the nights are cool.

-The Puerto Vallarta real estate market continues to expand, not only in terms of value but also in the size of territory.
-Real estate agents now realize they have to be knowledgeable with what is happening in real estate with properties as far south Boca de Tomatlán, and as far norht as San Pancho.
+The Puerto Vallarta real estate market continues to expand, not only in terms of value but also in the size of the territory.
+Real estate agents now realize they have to be knowledgeable about what is happening in real estate with properties as far south Boca de Tomatlán, and as far north as San Pancho.
 It no longer is just Puerto Vallarta Mexico.
 For some time now we have referred to this area as Costa Vallarta.

-For shopping and strolling, downtown Vallarta can’t be beat.
-It has what must be the best boardwalk (Malecón) in all Mexico, lined with restaurants, nightclubs, and fine shops.
+For shopping and strolling, downtown Vallarta can’t be beaten.
+It has what must be the best boardwalk (Malecón) in all of Mexico, lined with restaurants, nightclubs, and fine shops.
 There is also an open-air market with artists.
-In this area is where you’ll find many of Vallarta’s landmarks such as the Church of Guadalupe, the sculpture of the boy on the seahorse and the open-air theater of Los Arcos.
+This area is where you’ll find many of Vallarta’s landmarks such as the Church of Guadalupe, the sculpture of the boy on the seahorse, and the open-air theater of Los Arcos.
 Right through the center of Puerto Vallarta Mexico runs the Cuale River.
 In the middle of the river is Isla Rio Cuale, a picturesque island with shops and restaurants scattered throughout.
-This is a great place to take a break from busy day of shopping and sightseeing.
+This is a great place to take a break from a busy day of shopping and sightseeing.

 Marina Vallarta is Mexico’s most sophisticated marina and one of the most popular.
 It includes an 18-hole golf course, a 450-slip marina, a waterpark, several 5-star & Grand Tourism hotels.
-Along the marina boardwalk are numerous shops, boutiques, galleries, cafes, and restaurants.
+Along Marina’s boardwalk are numerous shops, boutiques, galleries, cafes, and restaurants.

 The Federal Government, in conjunction with the state governments of Jalisco and Nayarit as well as some private enterprises, have begun an important program for the development of tourism in the entire Banderas Bay area under the name Vallarta Nayarit.

-The latest developments have been various malls in the hotel zone, including Plaza Galerias, Plaza Peninsula and Macroplaza.
+The latest developments have been various malls in the hotel zone, including Plaza Galerias, Plaza Peninsula, and Macroplaza.
 In 2009 the Puerto Vallarta International Convention Center (Centro Internacional de Convenciones en Puerto Vallarta) was inaugurated in Estero El Salado.
-In town the malecon (boardwalk) was remodeled and inaugurated Nov.
+In town, the Malecon (boardwalk) was remodeled and inaugurated in Nov.
 2011.
-In the romantic zone the Los Muertos Pier was rebuilt and inaugurated January 2013.
+In the romantic zone, the Los Muertos Pier was rebuilt and inaugurated in January 2013.

 One of the most important annual events in PV is the International Sailfish Tournament held during the first week of November.
 Ardent fishermen from all over Mexico and U.S. participate.
 Vallarta is also the site of important conventions and business meetings.